koltyakov/PnP-JS-Core-Debug/README.md

 ## Install dependencies

-Dependencies should be restored in both projetcs' folders with:
+Dependencies should be restored in both projetcs' folders:

 ```bash
 npm install